josephpford/qa-training/modules/M15/lessons/M15-defects.md

 ## Introduction

-Lorem ipsum
+Defects (AKA Defect Reports, Bugs, Bug Reports) are opened whenever a test case fails or when ad-hoc testing is performed and an undesirable or questionable application behavior is observed.
+Defects are deviations from the expectations of the customer or user.
+Usually teams allow anyone on the team to open a defect, but it is typically Testers, Developers, and Business Analysts/System Analysts that open defects.
+Defect Tracking tools are almost always used, and most of the time these defect tracking tools are tightly integrated with the other project tracking tools used, such as requirement documentation, task or "story" cards, etc. There are both open source and commercial defect tracking tools.

 ## Learning Outcomes

 When you've finished this lesson and its exercises, you should be able to:
-* Lorem ipsum
-* Lorem ipsum
-* Lorem ipsum

-## title???

-Defects (AKA Defect Reports, Bugs, Bug Reports) are opened whenever a test case fails or when ad-hoc testing is performed and an undesirable or questionable application behaviour is observed.
-Usually teams allow anyone to open a defect, but it is typically Testers, Developers, and Business Analysts/System Analysts that open defects.
-Defect Tracking tools are almost always used, and most of the time these defect tracking tools are tightly integrated with the other project tracking tools used, such as requirement documentation, task or "story" cards, etc.
+* Describe the high-level components of a well-written defect reports
+* Create defect reports with sufficient detail to accurately describe and reproduce the defect

 Here is what a basic defect looks like:

 ```
+ID
+123

 Title/Summary
 User Configuration System Menu option missing when searching from System Menu